Nikitha-Venugopal/Rest-API-design-for-Deck-of-Cards/README.md

 The Environment set-up is as follows:
 1. The web-application was built as a Spring application.

+The Application start-up can be done by importing the code into an eclipse/STS tool.

+The Application under the package- com.vurb named as "VurbExamApplication" can be run from there.

+OR

-2. Download maven and set its path in the PATH variable.
+1. Download maven and set its path in the PATH variable.
-3. To check if it is installed properly, open command prompt and type the following:
+2. To check if it is installed properly, open command prompt and type the following:
 	>mvn --version

 	It should give the output something like this specifying maven version: